LEARNING OBJECTIVES and Notes |

 In a resonant circuit the term Q refers to the QUALITY of the output.

-In a radio a low Q circuit will be easier to tune but be less selective.
+radio a high Q circuit will be harder to tune but be more selective.

 Understand and apply the formula for Q factor given circuit component values.